supervisely-ecosystem/export-to-coco/README.md

 Application key points:
 - Supports only **instances.json** from **COCO** format
-- Polygons without holes are supported
+- Only polygons without holes and bounding boxes are supported
 - Backward compatible with [Import COCO](https://github.com/supervisely-ecosystem/import-coco)